pandosme/node-red-subflow-axis-provisioning/README.md

 ]
 ```
 ## Vapix
-It is possible to add VAPIX API request for settings not supported in the config.
+For settings not supported in the config JSON it is possible to add [VAPIX API request](https://www.axis.com/vapix-library/).
 The VAPIX response is available in the status output with msg.response.

 ```